-Member of DNA's Board of Directors as of 2006 and Chair from 2010 to 30 November 2016.
-Member of the Personnel Committee (formerly the Remuneration Committee) from 2016 (Chair of the Remuneration Committee from 2011 to December 2016).
-Independent of the company, not independent of major shareholders.
-Nominated to the Board by a major shareholder.
+Member of DNA's Board of Directors since 25 October 2016, and Chair of the Board since 1 December 2016.
+Chair of the Personnel Committee (formerly the Remuneration Committee) since December 2016.
+Independent of the company and its major shareholders.

+Heikki Mäkijärvi

-Heikki Mäkiiärvi Born 1959 Education: M.Sc.
+Education: M.Sc.
 (Tech.)